partykit/partykit/packages/y-partykit/README.md

     readOnly: false, // Only allow read access to the document (default: false)
     connect: false, // don't connect immediately, use provider.connect() when required
     params: { token: "my-secret-token" }, // adds to the query string of the websocket connection
-    awareness: new awarenessProtocol.Awareness(yDoc), // use your own Yjs awareness instance }
+    awareness: new awarenessProtocol.Awareness(yDoc) // use your own Yjs awareness instance }
 );
 ```